beyond-all-reason/teiserver/documents/tachyon/battles.md

 #### Queryable fields
 `locked` - Boolean
 `started` - Boolean
-`players` - Integer, a count of the number of players in the battle `spectators` - Integer, a count of the number of spectators in the battle `users` - Integer, a count of the number of players and spectators in the battle
+`player_count` - Integer, a count of the number of players in the battle `spectator_count` - Integer, a count of the number of spectators in the battle `user_count` - Integer, a count of the number of players and spectators in the battle `player_list` - A list of player ids in the battle `spectator_list` - A list of spectator ids in the battle `user_list` - A list of player and spectator ids in the battle

 #### Response
 * battle_list :: List (Battle)